-Is this dish chili mac?
-Though similar, this a traditional chili recipe that contains noodles.
+Is this dish chili macaroni?
+Though similar, this is a traditional chili recipe that contains noodles.
 Chili mac is typically a simplified version of chili that has been adjusted for quick preparation with macaroni and cheese.
-Think of this recipe as a more flavorful chili mac.
+Think of this recipe more as a flavorful chili and noodles recipe, rather than a homemade chili mac.

 What Meat for Chili

 Chili is a versatile dish that is most commonly served with ground beef as the main protein.
 However, turkey chili, chicken chili, or even venison chili are common variations.
 This chili with noodles recipe was designed for beef, however, you can substitute another ground meat if you choose and the recipe will still turn out great.